Make this White Wine Sangria recipe for parties. This white sangria recipe is easy to make with fresh or frozen fruit and Pinot Grigio wine.

 Using ice cubes are a good way to keep everyone’s White Wine Sangria nice and cool, too.

 Do you have mint, basil or lemon thyme growing in your garden?
 Add a few sprigs of herbs to the sangria pitcher or add a sprig to your guests’ glasses as a garnish.
 Pretty!

-Love sangria?
-Give these sangria recipes a try!
+Give these other sangria recipes a try!

 - 5 cups Fruit – strawberries, oranges, pineapple, grapefruit, apples, etc.